Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Bexley - South, placing the area among the bottom 25% of areas assessed nationally

-Bexley - South has averaged approximately 38 new dwelling approvals per year.
-Over the past five financial years, from FY21 to FY25, a total of 194 homes were approved, with an additional 7 approved so far in FY26.
-Despite a decrease in population during this period, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+Bexley - South averaged approximately 38 new dwelling approvals annually over the past five financial years, from FY21 to FY25, with a total of 194 homes approved during this period.
+In FY26, up until now, 9 dwellings have been approved.
+The population has decreased slightly during this time, yet housing supply has remained adequate relative to demand, resulting in a balanced market with diverse buyer options.

-The average expected construction cost value for new properties is $274,000, which is below the regional average, suggesting more affordable housing options for buyers.
-In FY26, $80,000 worth of commercial approvals have been registered, indicating a predominantly residential focus.
-Compared to Greater Sydney, Bexley - South has significantly less development activity, 58.0% below the regional average per person.
+New properties are constructed at an average expected cost of $274,000, which is below the regional average, indicating more affordable housing choices for buyers.
+This financial year has seen $80,000 worth of commercial approvals registered, suggesting a predominantly residential focus in development activity.
+Comparatively, Bexley - South has significantly less development activity than Greater Sydney, with 58.0% below the regional average per person.
 This scarcity typically strengthens demand and prices for existing properties.
-Nationally, this activity is also lower, reflecting market maturity and possible development constraints.
+Additionally, development activity is lower than the national average, reflecting market maturity and potentially indicating development constraints.

 Frequently Asked Questions - Development